mit-teaching-systems-lab/unconscious-bias/cards/bias.md

 Relatedly, "in an average middle school, Black and Hispanic students have less favorable experiences of safety, connectedness, relationships with adults, and opportunities for participation compared to White student" (Voight et al. 2015)

+Alternate, Dovidio's conception is "sympathize with victims of past injustice, support principles of racial equality, and genuinely regard themselves as non-prejudiced, but at the same time possess conflicting, often non-conscious, negative feelings and beliefs about blacks" (Dovidio web 2015).

 ### How do individual people acquire biases?
 Teachers might form assumptions based on their own individual experiences and history, inaccurate perceptions of population patterns (eg., everyone in the city bikes), or accurate perception of population patterns (eg., most MIT graduates have taken programming classes).
 They are "shaped by our lived experiences and the broader social contexts in which we live and work" (Gerhsehson and Dee 2017).